imran99744/aws-node-api-serverless-project/README.md

 # Serverless Framework Node HTTP API on AWS

-This template demonstrates how to make a simple HTTP API with Node.js running on AWS Lambda and API Gateway using the Serverless Framework.
+This demonstrates how to make a simple HTTP API with Node.js running on AWS Lambda and API Gateway using the Serverless Framework.

-This template does not include any kind of persistence (database).
+This API does not include any kind of persistence (database).